phalcon-orphanage/docs/zh/reference/loader.rst

 If '../processes/important-process.php' is a valid file, an external user could execute the file without authorization.

-To avoid these or most sophisticated attacks, Phalcon\\Loader removes any invalid character from the class name reducing the possibility of being attacked.
+To avoid these or most sophisticated attacks, :doc:`Phalcon\\Loader <../api/Phalcon_Loader>` removes any invalid character from the class name reducing the possibility of being attacked.

 自动加载事件（Autoloading Events）